quentin452/OptimizationsAndTweaks/README.md

 This mod add multithreading for some features in 1.7.10. that can improve tps and fps in some situations.

+This mod add some tweaks in the config file to fix bugs.

 This mod is in early stages , so he can have somes bugs and unexpected behavior.

 this mod isn't a solution to fix magically all tps issues.